 #3 Focus On Functionality And Ease-of-use

-While it is tempting to concentrate on elaborate designs and colors, the functionality and ease-of-use are most important.
+While it is tempting to concentrate on elaborate designs and colors, functionality and ease of use are most important.
 Some points to keep in mind:

-- Focus on creating user-friendly, hassle-free and easy-to-navigate User Interface (UI).
+- Focus on creating a user-friendly, hassle-free, and easy-to-navigate User Interface (UI).

 - Integrate filters but not too many.
 Remember that the idea is to make the choice easier for the customer, not hard.
 Include filters such as location (if you have multiple locations), price, course classification (starters, main, rice, bread, dessert, signature dishes, etc.), meat/veg, etc.

 - Include mouth-watering photos of your dishes.
 Try to include simple descriptions of the dishes.